luizscofield/pyside6-calculator/README.md

-# Dekstop Calculator using Python with PySide6
+# Desktop Calculator using Python with PySide6

 ## Requirements